Yesterday, I stumbled into a war zone.

-Half of you still won’t do this?
+Nearly half of you still won’t do this?

 Despite how many people have died, despite how decimated our economy is, despite the near complete shutdown of life (that you’ve been moaning like a dirty-diapered infant for months about)—this minuscule task is too much to ask?